dotnetthoughts/dotnetthoughts.github.io/_posts/2020-12-08-csp-header-for-static-website-hosted-in-azure-blob-storage.md

 ![Add Rule - Rule Engine]({{ site.url }}/assets/images/2020/12/ruleengine_addurl.png)

 Provide a name, click on the `Add Condition`, and choose `Request URL` option, this will show a condition section on the bottom, select `Any` operator - so this URL will be applied to all the incoming URLs.
 If you're using the `Global` you can directly add actions, you don't require any conditions.
 There is a limit of 5 actions, so if you need to add more than 5 actions you need to follow this method.
 Next you need to click on the `Add Action`, and select `Modify Response Header`.
-Similar to condition this will add one more section, in the section, choose Action as Append, set `X-Frame-Options` as HTTP Header name, and set `SAMEORIGIN` as the Http header value.
+Similar to condition this will add one more section, in the section, choose Action as `Append`, set `X-Frame-Options` as HTTP Header name, and set `SAMEORIGIN` as the Http header value.

 You need to configure following values.